 Immediate treatment will involve seeking out a medical professional to get the ball of the upper arm bone back into the socket.
 Joint dislocation frequently causes damage to the ligaments or tendons of the shoulder, as well.
 Therefore, dislocated shoulder treatment might also involve immobilizing the shoulder joint via an arm sling brace.
 Ice, lots of rest and physical therapy will likely be other components of treatment.
 See more slings and braces for treating shoulder dislocations.

 A somewhat similar injury is a rotator cuff tear.
-The rotator cuff is a group of muscles and tendons that helps hold the head of the humerus bone in the shoulder socket.
-Minor tears to this grouping of soft tissues can usually be remedied via rest (possibly including use of an arm sling or other orthotics geared toward treating this injury), guided strength and flexibility exercises and ice and heat therapy.
+A rotator cuff is a group of muscles and tendons that help hold the head of the humerus bone in the shoulder socket.
+Minor tears to this grouping of soft tissues can usually be remedied via rest (possibly including the use of an arm sling or other orthotics geared toward treating this injury), guided strength and flexibility exercises and ice and heat therapy.
 If a full tear of the rotator cuff occurs, surgery may be necessary to repair the damage.

 Another injury that might necessitate the use of a sling like this is a fractured arm.
 A broken arm might involve the two bones of the forearm (ulna and radius) or the upper arm bone (humerus).

 For a simple break, treatment may simply involve wearing a sling for a broken arm, applying ice, resting and monitoring the injury to make sure nothing shifts out of place.
 But in some instances, surgery may be necessary to stabilize the bones of the arm to realign them for proper healing.
 Following surgery, a sling such as this one which can accommodate a cast may be necessary to further restrict movement of the arm for a period of time.